In Search Of Silence In Portofino

 They look almost disappointed as, alas, it is only me.

 We walked in unison with a crowd but did our all to escape the clicks of heels on the guidebook map.
 We took a pathway with a sharp incline that most people avoided and found the backstreets of the town.
 En route, we passed stylish visitors, and those that hoped to be, as they attempted to blend in, mixing with the few locals that put heel to stone.
-Many people barely make it past the harbour side in Portofino, instead they sip wine and champagne in the restaurants, dining al fresco, while others shop in Hermès.
+Many people barely make it past the harbour side in Portofino, instead they sip wine and prosecco in the restaurants, dining al fresco, while others shop in Hermès.
 They leave with bags that they could easily buy in Milan or Paris, Florence or Rome, passing old men that used to be fishermen but now make their money by letting their flats and boats to tourists that want to be a part of this Italian enchantment.

 The backstreets in Portofino are surprisingly empty, and the route to the old San Giorgio Cemetery, while full at first, becomes empty once past the threshold of interest for the average tourist.
 The narrow and rickety old paths here are dressed in summer flowers and come complete with unobstructed views of the Ligurian sea and beyond.
 We took numerous paths as we walked, passing homes, a church, a lighthouse, a castle and climbing rocky cliffsides to steal a private place of our own with the most perfect, serene and beautiful view of the tranquil sea.